axelarnetwork/axelar-core/docs/proto/proto-docs.md

 <a name="nexus.v1beta1.DeactivateChainRequest"></a>

 ### DeactivateChainRequest
-MsgUnfreezeChainRequest represents a message to unfreeze a chain
+DeactivateChainRequest represents a message to deactivate chains

 | Field | Type | Label | Description |